Q-tip Number Tracing activity is an excellent idea for toddlers and preschoolers! Tracing is fun, just ask the kids!

 I’ve focused primarily on my preschooler during this activity.
 Mainly because I’m expecting effort and focus from her, she’s (4).
 So I kind of let Vik do his own thing.
 OF COURSE he had to mix all the colors together and create a big wonderful mess.
 But that’s okay.
 I know he’s too young for on-point tracing and diligent work.
 At least he’s working on his hand-eye coordination and fine motor skills….and maybe just a bit of focus.

-Activities you might also enjoy doing with a preschooler and a toddler together:
+Activities you might also enjoy

 All activities should be supervised by an adult.
 This post contains affiliate links- this just means I earn a small commission if you purchase via links below, no extra cost to you!
 Read our disclosure policy here.